codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ## Codefresh cache size and eviction policy

 If you use the SAAS version of Codefresh, then you don't have any control of cache policies.
-The SAAS version is fully controlled by Codefresh personnel and the cache policies in place might clear caches more sooner than you think.
+The SAAS version is fully controlled by Codefresh personnel and the cache policies in place might clear caches sooner than you think.

 If you run a pipeline very infrequently it is possible to suffer many cache misses.
 If you also use obscure Docker images you might see them downloaded again and again.